 Those wishing to speak to the Board may do so at regular business meetings.
-Public Comment sign up is available online through the Public Comment agenda item at 10 a.m. the Monday prior to the meeting and until 3:30 p.m. the day of the meeting.
-Sign up is also available in the Board of Education office Monday-Wednesday until 5 p.m. and Thursday until 3:30 p.m. for those without access to the internet.
+Public Comment sign up is available online and on the Public Comment agenda items at 10 a.m. the Monday prior to the regular Thursday meeting and until 3:30 p.m. the day of the meeting.
+Sign up is also available in the Board office Monday-Wednesday until 5 p.m. and Thursday until 3:30 p.m. for those without access to the internet.

 If you sign up to address a specific agenda item, the Board president will give you an opportunity to speak during part one public comment, or part two public comment if your topic is unrelated to the meeting's agenda.
-One hour will be allotted to public comment in the first half of the meeting which may allow portions of part two speakers to address the Board.
+One hour will be allotted to public comment in the first half of the meeting for that evening's business items.

 To manage the Board's and the public's time in the most effective manner and to include as many community voices as possible, there is a three-minute time limit for individual speakers if fewer than 21 individuals sign up.
 If four or more individuals sign up as a group on the same topic they are allotted 10 minutes to arrange their time in any respectful way the collective individuals decide.
 If more than 20 individuals sign up to speak to the Board, we will limit individual speakers to two minutes and groups to five minutes so that the Board can hear from as many citizens as possible.
 If more than 31 individuals sign up, a one-minute time limit for individual speakers and three-minutes for groups will be used.
 It is best to plan your presentation in advance, have copies of any written materials to distribute to the Board, and make your presentation as clear and concise as possible.